JonVega/piTVstation/README.md

 Alrighty then, let's start getting your piTVstation setup and ready for use!

-*if you know how to image a Raspberry Pi micro SD card and access the Pi using SFTP and SSH, then download [this (Official Raspberry Pi Link)](https://downloads.raspberrypi.com/raspios_lite_armhf/images/raspios_lite_armhf-2024-11-19/2024-11-19-raspios-bookworm-armhf-lite.img.xz) and skip to `Configuring the SD card for first boot`*
+*if you know how to image a Raspberry Pi micro SD card and access the Pi using SFTP and SSH, then download [this image (Official Raspberry Pi Link)](https://downloads.raspberrypi.com/raspios_lite_armhf/images/raspios_lite_armhf-2024-11-19/2024-11-19-raspios-bookworm-armhf-lite.img.xz) and skip to `Configuring the SD card for first boot`*

 ### Imaging the Micro SD card